 Getting hot and bothered in bed is a fairly common issue.
 While it's often not a cause for concern (although if you experience any drastic changes in the amount you sweat, it's worth consulting your GP), sweating through the night can make it difficult to sleep well.
-With temperatures rising, heat waves are only going to get more frequent as summer sets in.
+With temperatures rising, UK heatwaves and those across the globe are only going to get more frequent.
 But blasting every fan you own and skyrocketing your electric bill is not the only solution.
 Cooling sheets to the rescue.
 Not only can they keep you from overheating while you sleep, they'll help sweaty sleepers wake up feeling fresher.

 So how can you tell if a set of bedsheets will keep you cool?
 It's all in the material.
 You can't really go wrong with cotton for coolness; it's breathable, absorbs moisture well, is durable and more affordable than most alternatives.
 Per Good Housekeeping, you should look for a set with a percale weave and Health magazine recommends a low thread count (between 200 and 400), which will be thinner and feel crisp and cool through the night.